 - Different reps accidentally call the same prospect

-Ready to get started with your own Google Sheets CRM?
-Try the SalesTable template free right now!
+Get started with a Google Sheets CRM and try the SalesTable template free right now!

 Frequently Asked Questions About Google Sheets as a CRM

 Can Google Sheets be a CRM?